Skip to main content

 Thomas Hazlet

-Thomas Hazlet is the founding director of BRAMS and is now a retired, active associate professor.
-Hazlet was a food and drug scientist with the food and drug branch of the California Department of Health Services from 1988 to 1996 and a member of the FDA's Pacific Regional Biotechnology Team from 1996 to 2003.
+Thomas Hazlet is the founding director of the UW BRAMS program and is now a retired associate professor emeritus with the Comparative Health Outcomes, Policy and Economics (CHOICE) Institute at the UW School of Pharmacy.
+Hazlet was a food and drug scientist with the California Department of Health Services Food and Drug Branch from 1988 to 1996 and a member of the Food and Drug Administration's Pacific Regional Biotechnology Team from 1996 to 2003.
 His regulatory activities included reviewing investigational new drug applications and acting as technical liaison with field investigator staff, clinical sponsors, industry representatives and legislators.
-Hazlet’s research interests include drug regulation, pharmaceutical policy, bioethics and technology assessment, including drug formularies.
-He earned his Doctor of Pharmacy from the University of California, San Francisco, and his Doctor of Public Health in Health Policy and Administration from the University of California, Berkeley.
+Hazlet’s research interests include drug regulation, pharmaceutical policy, bioethics and technology assessment.
+He earned his doctorate of pharmacy from the University of California, San Francisco, and his doctorate of public health in health policy and administration from the University of California, Berkeley.

 sonalj04@uw.edu